About laparoscopic hysterectomy

 These may include hot flushes, night sweats, passing urine more often, a dry vagina, dry skin and hair, mood swings and lack of sex drive.
 You can usually treat these symptoms with HRT.

-Your GP is likely to recommend that you take HRT until the time when you would have gone through menopause naturally (at about age 50 to 52) but you can carry it on for longer if you want.
+Your GP is likely to recommend you take HRT until the time when you would have gone through menopause naturally (at about age 50 to 52).
+You can carry it on for longer if you want to.
 Discuss this with your GP.

 Most women take HRT in tablet form but it is also available as patches, gels, nasal sprays, vaginal rings and implants.
-Your GP will be able to discuss these options with you.
+Your GP can discuss these options with you.

 If we do not remove your ovaries